Gorgeous Grooms: How To Find The Perfect Men’s Wedding Suit

 Casual

-While tradition may insist on a black tux, a grey morning suit or a navy two-piece, grooms these days are keen to try something new when it comes to their wedding day.
+While tradition may insist on a black tux, a grey morning suit or a navy two-piece, grooms these days are keen to try something new.
 As with a wedding dress, a suit should reflect the person wearing it and give some insight on their personality – and colour, pattern and texture play a big part in this.

 There’s also nothing wrong with staying wholly traditional (a black tux is a classic for a reason, after all) or contemporary (stay true to what you like, rather than what everyone else wants).
 As long as you’re happy with the overall look and nothing clashes with any colour schemes going on in the background, you’re good to go.